 The disadvantages of Bitcoin when compared to Bitcoin Cash mainly regard the scalability issues facing Bitcoin.
 Bitcoin is older, slower and costs a lot more per transaction.
 It is likely that as the sector grows, Bitcoin will continue to lose its dominance to these other coins.

-Another disadvantage is that the core development team of Bitcoin are not united as well as other crypto teams, like that of Ether, for example.
-They appear to be divided as group and lacking clear leadership.
+Another disadvantage is that the core development team of Bitcoin is not united as good as other crypto teams, like that of Ether, for example.
+They appear to be divided as a group and lacking clear leadership.

 Bitcoin Cash vs Bitcoin: Where Can You Buy Them?